 You may want to skip the sundried tomato spread in order to keep it low carb!

-Bruschetta Chicken Sandwich
+Bruschetta Chicken Sandwich (No Bread)

 This amazing blend of garlic and pesto leaves you craving for more!
 The crispy Romaine lettuce accompanied with cheese and pesto is a treat to your taste buds.